16 email verification terms with simple explanations

 When your list is validated you get detail from us about the results.
 Email Hippo results have two levels.
 The first level is the headline; Success, Bad, Retry Later, Unverifiable.
 Then we give you more detail, to help you understand your email data in more depth.

-At the end of this article there's a link to our free download (you don't need to register) Verify Action report on these and more of the terms.
+Here's a link to our free download Email verification guide to results that details all these terms and more.
 The download also includes suggestions about what to do next when you see your results.

 Here’s what our most frequently seen terms mean;